urmandke/MealPlanToGroceries/README.md

     *TRACE*

     Returns a response that the object with the ID(provided in the route) exsist on the server if true.
 Else returns error.

-Endpoint: //localhost:3000/ingredients

-    Supported Methods:

-    *GET*
-    Returns a list of all ingredients added to server (in json) in the body of the response

-    *HEAD*

-    Similar to GET but returns the header only as response.

-    *POST*
-    Requires a json object in the body in the form of:

-    ```
-    {
-      "name": "Test_Ingredient2",
-      "servingSize": 100,
-      "protein": 25,
-      "date": "2011-12-02T17:57:28.556094Z"
-    }
-    ```
-    *OPTIONS*
-    Returns the methods supported at the end-point in the header of the response (Allow header)

-    *PUT*

-    PUT method is not supported at this end point.
-If request will return a response with the same information in the body.

-    *DELETE*

-    DELETES method deletes all documents in the ingredients collection.